-Example 2 (When fire code capacity is unknown under Method 1): Under Method 1, fire code capacity is unknown, but your building is 2,000 square feet in size.
+Example 2 (When fire code capacity is unknown under Method 1): Under Method 1, fire code capacity is unknown, but your building is 2,000 square feet in size and will not be self-certifying.
 Using the required ratio of 25 persons per 1,000 square feet, this means that under Method 1 you could accommodate 50 persons.
 Under Method 2, when tables are arranged so that no customer at one table is less than six feet away from a customer at another table, it is determined that you can accommodate 30 persons.
 Because 30 persons under Method 2 is more restrictive than 50 persons under Method 1, the maximum occupancy limit that must be followed is 30 persons.